johnrichardrinehart/Neuralink-Takehome/README.md

 dependencies and builds them in an environment with minimal path and no I/O (no file copying or network access).

-All dependencies are resolved using the `nix` store  (`/nix/store`) so, depending on the software being built, it can easily reference multiple versions of a single dependency, since all depenendencies are hashed based on their contents.
+All dependencies are resolved using the `nix` store  (`/nix/store`) so, depending on the software being built, it can easily reference multiple versions of a single dependency, since all dependencies are hashed based on their contents.

 In the future, `nix` plans to have a content-addressable store hosted on `IPFS` so no central repository will supply the necessary dependencies.